Azure/azure-sdk-for-js/sdk/identity/identity/samples/AzureCacheForRedis/ioredis.md

 ```

 #### Authenticate with AAD Handle Re Authentication
-This sample is intended to assist in authenticating with AAD via Ioredis client library.
-It focuses on displaying the logic required to fetch an AAD Access token and to use it as password when setting up the Ioredis instance.
-It further shows how to recreate and authenticate the Ioredis instance when its connection is broken in Error/Exception scenarios.
+This sample is intended to assist in authenticating with AAD via ioredis.
+It focuses on displaying the logic required to fetch an AAD access token and to use it as password when setting up the ioredis instance.
+It further shows how to recreate and authenticate the ioredis instance when its connection is broken in error/exception scenarios.

 Familiarity with the Ioredis and Azure Identity client libraries is assumed.
 If you're new to the Azure Identity library for Javascript, see the docs for [Azure Identity](https://docs.microsoft.com/javascript/api/overview/azure/identity-readme?view=azure-node-latest) and [ioredis](https://github.com/luin/ioredis) rather than this guide.